The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Use the Close Button tweaks in the Mobile Menu: General section to adjust the X that collapses the menu.

-- There is a space between the Main Navigation and Secondary Navigation links.
+- There is a space between the Primary Navigation and Secondary Navigation links.

 Set the breakpoint